Supreme Court to review Trump's 'Remain in Mexico' immigration policy

-As is typical, the court did not comment in announcing it would hear the case.
-Because the court's calendar is already full through the end of the year, the justices will not hear the case until 2021.
-If Joe Biden were to win the presidential election and rescind the policy, the case would become largely moot.
+The justices will not hear either new case until 2021, and the outcome of the presidential election could make the cases go away, or at least reduce their significance.
+If Democrat Joe Biden wins the White House, he could rescind Trump's "Migrant Protection Protocols" policy.
+In the border wall case, much of the money has already been spent and wall constructed.

+The court has allowed both policies to continue even after they were held illegal by lower courts, a sign the challengers could face long odds when the justices ultimately decide the cases.

-President Donald Trump's "Migrant Protection Protocols" policy, known informally as "Remain in Mexico," was introduced in January 2019.
-It became a key pillar of the administration's response to an unprecedented surge of asylum-seeking families at the border, drawing criticism for having people wait in highly dangerous Mexican cities.
+The Trump administration policy known informally as "Remain in Mexico" began in January 2019.
+It became a key pillar of the administration's response to an unprecedented surge of asylum-seeking families from Central American countries at the border, drawing criticism for having people wait in highly dangerous Mexican cities.

 Lower courts found that the policy is probably illegal.
 But earlier this year the Supreme Court stepped in to allow the policy to remain in effect while a lawsuit challenging it plays out in the courts.